mdref/mdref-pq/pq/Converter/convertToString.md

 * mixed $value
   The PHP value which should be converted to a string.
-* Optional int $type = NULL
+* int $type
-  The type the converter should handle.
+  The type OID the converter should handle.
 Irrelevant for singly-type converters.

 ## Returns: